csmertx/csmertx.github.io/content/Linux/Software/ffmpeg.md

 ## GIF with subtitles (so-so quality)

+- AIO GUI: 🔗[Kdenlive](https://kdenlive.org/) (create gifs with effects, etc.)

-- [Gifski](https://gif.ski/) may be the right choice for high quality gifs, but here are the basics with FFmpeg.
+- 🔗[Gifski](https://gif.ski/) may be the right choice for high quality gifs, but here are the basics with FFmpeg.

 - Extract the subtitles if the subtitles are embeded (in this instance Scrubs Season 6 DVDs via MakeMKV).